ArduPilot/ardupilot_wiki/dev/source/docs/code-editing-tools-and-ides.rst

 Code Editing Tools and IDEs
 ===========================

 This section contains topics related to code editing tools and IDEs that are commonly used with the ArduPilot project.

 .. toctree::
     :maxdepth: 1

+    Eclipse <editing-the-code-with-eclipse>
-    NotePad++ <editing-the-code>
+    NotePad++ <editing-the-code-with-notepad>

+**Deprecated Instructions:**

-    Atmel Studio or MS Visual Studio <building-ardupilot-apm-with-visual-studio-visual-micro>
+-  :ref:`Atmel Studio or MS Visual Studio <building-ardupilot-apm-with-visual-studio-visual-micro>`
-    Eclipse <eclipse-ide>
-    Qt Creator <building-px4-with-qtcreator>
+-  :ref:`Qt Creator <building-px4-with-qtcreator>`